 FAQ’s & Tips

 What is aquafaba?
 Aquafaba = bean water.
 It’s the goopy water you find in cans of beans.
-It’s starchy properties aren’t too unlike egg whites make it a great alternative to eggs in baking.
+It’s starchy properties aren’t too unlike egg whites make it a great alternative to eggs in baking like with this aquafaba cake.
 You can even make meringue with it.

 Why sift?
 Sifting will help you eliminate any lumps and clumps of flour and cocoa and it will help aerate the dry ingredients making for a cake that is ultimately lighter.